 multitables is a python library designed for high speed access to HDF5 files.
 Access to HDF5 is provided by the PyTables library (tables).
 Multiple processes are launched to read a HDF5 in parallel, allowing concurrent decompression.
 Data is streamed back to the invoker by use of shared memory space, removing the usual multiprocessing communication overhead.

 The data is organised by rows of an array (elements of the outer-most dimension), and groups of these rows form blocks.
-By default, there is no guarantee on the ordering of the rows and/or blocks returned to the user, due to the concurrent nature of the library.
+With the Streamer interface, there is no guarantee on the ordering of the rows and/or blocks returned to the user, due to the concurrent nature of the library.
 They are returned as they become available.
 On-disk ordering can be forced using the ordered option, which may result in a performance penalty.

 Performance gains of at least 2x can be achieved when reading from an SSD.

 New with version 2

 Random access reads are now possible through asynchronous requests.
 The results of these requests are placed in shared memory.
 See the how-to and unit tests for examples of the new interface.

 This software is distributed under the MIT licence.
 See the LICENSE.txt file for details.